stephintomson2152003/MIPS_Calculator/README.md

 # MIPS_Calculator
-A calculator with basic mathematic operations based using MIPS assembly language.
+This project implements a simple calculator using MIPS assembly language.
+The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, and division.
+It is designed to run in the MARS (MIPS Assembler and Runtime Simulator) environment, providing an educational platform for understanding assembly language programming and the MIPS architecture.